 Being proactive in reviewing your processes and protocols for feeding, treating and bedding your calves now can save you from a train wreck when the weather turns much colder, ensuring that you have a good number of disease-free calves ready to grow up to be productive members of your herd.

 Need help or supplies?
 Call your IFA Feed & Nutrition expert or visit your local IFA Country Store.

-Written by Douglas Skyer and originally published in the IFA Cooperator magazine (vol. 87, no. 3) Fall 2021.
+Written by Douglas Skyer, DVM, MBA and originally published in the IFA Cooperator magazine (vol. 87, no. 3) Fall 2021.